 Proposal 25: A Financial Sector Oversight Agency (FSOA) should be set up by statute.
-The FSOA's focus will be supervisory; it will monitor the functioning of large, systemically important, financial conglomerates; anticipating potential risks, it will initiate balanced supervisory action by the concerned regulators to address those risks; it will address and defuse inter-regulatory conflicts, and look out for the build-up of systemic risks.
+The FSOA's focus will be both macro-prudential as well as supervisory; the FSOA will develop periodic assessments of macroeconomic risks, risk concentrations, as well as risk exposures in the economy; it will monitor the functioning of large, systemically important, financial conglomerates; anticipating potential risks, it will initiate balanced supervisory action by the concerned regulators to address those risks; it will address and defuse inter-regulatory conflicts.

 The FSOA should be comprised of chiefs of the regulatory bodies (with a chair, typically the senior-most regulator, appointed from amongst them by the government), and should also include the Finance Secretary as a permanent invitee.
 The FSOA should have a permanent secretariat comprised of staff including those on deputation from the various regulators.
 There should be a prescribed minimum frequency of meetings of the FSOA.
-All issues of regulatory co-ordination, and supervision of systemically important financial conglomerates and financial institutions will be taken up by the FSOA.
+All issues of regulatory coordination, and supervision of systemically important financial conglomerates and financial institutions will be taken up by the FSOA.

-The discussions of the FSOA with the management of systemically important institutions will be "principles-based", and this will initiate the process of gradually implementing more "principles-based" regulation throughout the system.
+The discussions of the FSOA with the management of systemically important institutions will be 'principles-based', and this will initiate the process of gradually implementing more 'principles-based' regulation throughout the system.
 It will be important that the FSOA add value by substituting for some existing processes instead of adding another layer, while bringing collective regulatory views to bear.
-It is not our intent that the FSOA be a "super-regulator" displacing existing regulators.
+It is not our intent that the FSOA be a 'super-regulator' displacing existing regulators.
 Instead it provides needed coordination and fills gaps that current structures have proved inadequate for.